Medical Laboratory Technology

 Gross and fine motor control to allow manipulation of equipment used within the program which may include:

 move freely and quickly from one location to another in such areas as clinical laboratories, patient rooms, treatment rooms, and elevators, assist a patient with walking devices, carry medical equipment to a patient’s bedside and gain access to the patient in a variety of situations.

-- Ability to bend to remove environmental hazards or reagents from the floor Lift and move objects up to 50 pounds
+Freedom from infectious diseases Ability to bend and remove environmental hazards or reagents from the floor Lift and move objects up to 50 pounds

 Possess a sense of touch and temperature discrimination

 Ability to hear audible sounds and respond appropriately

-- Ability to smell odors indicating unsafe conditions
+Ability to smell odors indicating unsafe conditions

-- Ability to meet the attendance requirements
+Ability to meet the attendance requirements